ezz118/flappy-bird/README.md

   - Header file of obstacle.cpp
 - startgame.cpp
   - Execute the game with the main loop.
-  - Generation of random game sets: It generates the heights of the obstacles' holes randomly.
-Besides, we use probability distribution to generate new obstacles.
+  - It uses probability distribution to generate new obstacles.
-  - Data structures for storing game status: The status of the bird is stored in a variable of class Bird.
-The status of the obstacles is stored in a list of obstacle classes.
 - startgame.h
   - Header file of startgame.cpp
 - Makefile